Synchronize Visual Studio settings across multiple computers

 Use the Import\Export settings wizard to export all your existing settings to some location outside of the %localappdata%\Microsoft\VisualStudio\15.0_xxxxxxxx folder.

-Launch Visual Studio and import the saved settings from the exported settings file.
+Open Visual Studio and import the saved settings from the exported settings file.